Belkuchi College

-Belkuchi College is a government college of Belkuchi, Sirajgonj.
+Belkuchi Government College is a government college in Belkuchi, Sirajgonj.

 History

 In 1970s there was a great tide of inspiration in establishing colleges in different Belkuchi thanas of Sirajganj.
 A large number of elites of Belkuchi were also present there.

 Since the 2010–2011 academic year, the college has been honored with Honor's College by opening political science, accounting management honors courses.